avkonst/hookstate/docs/index/docs/35-extensions-validation.md

 import { PreviewSample } from '../src/PreviewSample'

-The `Validation` plugin allows to validate a state.
+The `Validation` extension allows to validate a state.

 <PreviewSample example="plugin-validation" />